Agnael/jobsity-react-challenge/README.md

 - [x] Ability to edit reminders - including changing text, city, day, and time.

+- [x] (Optional) Expand the calendar to support more than the current month or year.

+- [x] (Optional) Properly handle overflow when multiple reminders appear on the same date.

+- [x] (Optional) Unit test the functionality: Ability to add "reminders" (max.
+30 characters) for a day and time specified by the user.
+Also, include a city.

 #### Missing

 - [ ] Add a weather service call from [VisualCrossing](https://www.visualcrossing.com/weather/weather-data-services#) and get the average temperature forecast (e.g. 15° C) for the date of the calendar reminder based on the city.